-Percentage of patients undergoing endovascular stroke treatment who have a door to puncture time of less than two hours
+Percentage of patients undergoing endovascular stroke treatment who have a door to puncture time of 90 minutes or less.

-This measure is to be submitted each time a patient undergoes a procedure for treatment of a cerebral vascular accident during the performance period.
+This measure is to be submitted each time a patient undergoes a procedure for treatment of a cerebrovascular accident (CVA) during the performance period.
 This measure may be submitted by Merit-based Incentive Payment System (MIPS) eligible clinicians who perform the quality actions described in the measure based on the services provided and the measure-specific denominator coding.

 Measure Submission Type:

-All patients with Central Venous Access (CVA) undergoing endovascular stroke treatment
+All patients with cerebrovascular accident (CVA) undergoing endovascular stroke treatment

 Denominator Criteria (Eligible Cases):